Sarakael78/43Mockup/README.md

 - **Traffic-light schedule** — Claimed vs. Proven table implements the Rule 43 "Golden Thread": shortfalls glow rose, inflations blue, verified rows render black with a double-check icon, and progress bars visualize ratios.
 - **Evidence status badges** — Every transaction row exposes its evidence state (`proven`, `flagged`, etc.) so updates immediately ripple back into the Golden Thread schedule.
 - **File Upload** — Modal dialog with drag-and-drop support for uploading bank statements and financial affidavits.
 Includes triage step for file classification (Type, Entity, Parser).
 - **Project Persistence** — Save projects as `.r43` files and load them back.
 Auto-save to localStorage with visual feedback.
 Editable case name in the top bar.
+Start a new case from scratch with the "New Case" button.
 - **Sticky Notes** — Add annotations to individual transactions with a modal editor.
 Notes are persisted with the project.
 - **Import Mode** — Parse annexures (DOCX/PDF) directly into the schedule.
 Automatically extracts claimed expenses from financial affidavits.